-ELIOT ANSWER: ELIOTAdmit in part and deny in part and lack sufficient information and knowledge in part to form a belief as to the truth of the remainder of the allegations of this paragraph and therefore denies the same.
-Admit that ELIOThe and/or and children are the beneficiaries.
-ELIOTDdeny that I sent correspondence to JNL but instead to Reassure America Life Insurance Company after failing to reach Heritage after several attempts.
-RALIC may have tendered the correspondence to JELIOTNL.
-Admit that ELIOT astated that NO DISTRIBUTION OF DEATH BENEFITS BE MADE and further until both CIVIL AND CRIMINAL REMEDIES ARE NOW RESOLVED, regarding the Policy(ies).
+ELIOT ANSWER: ELIOT admits in part and denies in part and lacks sufficient information and knowledge in part to form a belief as to the truth of the remainder of the allegations of this paragraph and therefore denies the same.
+ELIOT admits that he and/or his children are the beneficiaries.
+ELIOT denies sending correspondence to Jackson but instead sending such correspondence to Reassure America Life Insurance Company (“RALIC”) after failing to reach Heritage after several attempts.
+RALIC may have tendered the correspondence to Jackson without ELIOT authorization or knowledge.
+ELIOT admits stating that NO DISTRIBUTION OF DEATH BENEFITS BE MADE and further until both CIVIL AND CRIMINAL REMEDIES ARE NOW RESOLVED, regarding the Policy(ies).

 This is an action of interpleader brought under Title 28 of the United States Code, Section 1335.

-ELIOT ANSWER: COUNT I- INTERPLEADER

-ELIOT lacks sufficient information and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
+ELIOT ANSWER: ELIOT lacks sufficient information and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
 ELIOT makes no answer to the allegations in Par.
 23 as they are conclusions of law.

 Jackson does not dispute the existence of the Policy or its obligation to pay the contractually required payment Death Benefit Proceeds under the Policy, which it has tendered into the registry of this Court.

 ELIOT ANSWER: ELIOT lacks sufficient information and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-ELIOT claims that Jackson has not tendered the Policy Proceeds to the registry of this Court after conversations with Jackson’s Attorney at Law, MARKS, who denied benefits have been paid into the registry of this Court at that time.
+ELIOT claims that Jackson has not tendered the Policy(ies) Proceeds to the registry of this Court after conversations with Jackson’s Attorney at Law, MARKS, who denied benefits have been paid into the registry of this Court at that time.

 Due to: (a) the inability of any party to locate the Bernstein Trust and uncertainty associated thereunder; (b) the uncertainty surrounding the existence and status of "LaSalle National Trust, N.A." (the primary beneficiary under the Policy) and the Lexington Trust; and (c) the potential conflicting claims under the Policy, Jackson is presently unable to discharge its admitted liability under the Policy.

 ELIOT ANSWER: ELIOT lacks sufficient information and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-ELIOT admits that “Jackson is presently unable to discharge its admitted liability under the Policy.”
+ELIOT admits that “Jackson is presently unable to discharge its admitted liability under the Policy(ies).”

-Jackson is indifferent among the defendant parties, and has no interest in the benefits payable under the Policy as asserted in this interpleader other than to pay its admitted liability pursuant to the terms of the Policy, which Jackson has been unable to do by reason of uncertainty and potential competing claims.
+Jackson is indifferent among the defendant parties, and has no interest in the benefits payable under the Policy as asserted in this interpleader other than to pay its admitted liability pursuant to the terms of the Policy(ies), which Jackson has been unable to do by reason of uncertainty and potential competing claims.
 ELIOT claims the death benefit amount is unknown with conflicting claims as to the amount due to the to be determined beneficiaries and therefore cannot determine how much the admitted liability is.
-Until ELIOT receives all Policy(ies) records and information ELIOT denies that Jackson has no interest in the benefits payable under the Policy and thus should not be released from this Lawsuit at this time.
+Until ELIOT receives all Policy(ies) records and information ELIOT denies that Jackson has no interest in the benefits payable under the Policy(ies) and thus should not be released from this Lawsuit at this time.
 There may also be other liabilities that are unknown at this time regarding record keeping of beneficiaries and more and these liabilities may be due to any of the parties of this Lawsuit and is yet still unknown, leaving further reason for this Court to leave Jackson a party to the Lawsuit.

 ELIOT ANSWER: ELIOT lacks sufficient information and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.